mark91m12/PitE-AI-Tetris/README.md

 **Basic usage**
   // TO DO

-## Type of Gamer and Testing
+## Games approaches and Testing
-As in reality were taken into account two of most common gamers types of Tetris: the horizontal Gamer and the vertical Gamer.<br \>
+<br>Like in real life were taken into consideration two of most common ways to play Tetris: the horizontal one (rarely used) and the vertical one.<br \>

+**Horizontal approach**
-**The Horizontal Gamer** is a kind of player who trying to minimize the height of the Tetris Configuration and he doesn't care of the problem of the blanks space in each rows.
-Of course this player aims to maximise the points of game. <br \>
+<br>this way of play tetris tries to minimize the height of the Board Configuration and he doesn't care of the problem of the blanks space in each rows. <br \>
-The follow image show the results of 15 run with this typology of player:
+The follow image show the results of 15 run with this kind of approach:

 <p align="center">
   <img width="660" height="400" src="https://raw.githubusercontent.com/Mario181091/Mario_content/master/horizontal.PNG">
 </p>

+**Vertical approach**
-**The Vertical Gamer** is a kind of player who trying to minimize the blanks in each rows of the Tetris Configuration and he doesn't care of the problem of the configuration's height.
-Of course this player aims to maximise the point of game. <br \>
+<br>Is a kind of approach that tries to minimize the blanks in each rows of the Board Configuration and it doesn't care of the problem of the configuration's height.
+Of course this approach aims to build better configuration for the next pieces in input. <br \>
-The follow image show the results of 15 run with this typology of player:
+The follow image show the results of 15 run with this kind of approach:

 <p align="center">
   <img width="660" height="400" src="https://raw.githubusercontent.com/Mario181091/Mario_content/master/vertical.PNG">
 </p>

+**Skynet**
-**Skyner Gamer** is a kind of player who trying to make the best of Horizontal and Vertial players.
-Like a human this gamer up or down a certain treshold pursues one or another tactic.
-He try to minimize the blanks in each rows of the Tetris Configuration down a certain row with with horizontal approach, and when the configuratuon become too height he try to minimize this height with vertical approach  <br \>
+<br>Our solution is a fusion of this two kinds of approaches.
+Like a human our Artificial Intelligence (Skynet) mix both way to play.
+It tries to minimize the blanks in each rows of the Board Configuration using the vertical approach, and when the configuratuon become too height it change strategy and tries to minimize this height with horizontal approach  <br \>
 So like a real player he based his strategy on a current event of game.
-The follow image show the results of 15 run with this typology of player:
+The follow image show the results of 15 run with Skynet:

 <p align="center">